ohwjd/ornament_classification/README.md

 This work is part of the process of developing a computer-aided analysis tool for the E-LAUTE project, which aims to study lute intabulations of vocal music.
 The findings of this thesis contribute to a better understanding of lute ornamentation and lute music in general.

 ------------------------------------------------------------------
 After cloning the repository, cd into the folder.
-To run this code it is recommended to use a virtual environment to then installing the required libraries:
+To run this code it is recommended to use a virtual environment.
+After setting this up and activating it, install the required libraries.

 ```bash
 python3 -m venv .venv